Careers for Program Evaluators

 Evaluation Careers in Government

-State and federal government agencies also have roles for evaluation specialists; most have staff that conduct evaluations to hold government units accountable for their performance and to investigate policies and programs at the request of elected officials.
+State and federal government agencies also have roles for program evaluators; most have staff that conduct evaluations to hold government units accountable for their performance and to investigate policies and programs at the request of elected officials.

 Master-level evaluators are on staff in these contexts to direct or assist with all aspects of evaluation projects.